Croeso i Ysgol Pontffranc

 In addition to the two main classrooms, we have a third multi-purpose classroom, well stocked fiction and non-fiction libraries, and a computer suite.
 Delicious dinners are cooked on site by Mrs. Groves.

 We are also a ‘Lead Creative School’ committed to bringing excitement, fun and creativity into learning and teaching.
-This year we are working with storytellers, Daniel Morden, Phil Okwedy and Bethan Mascarenhas.
-Our children are whetting their storytelling tools and developing their ‘Positive Habits of Mind’.
+Our most recent project involved working with storytellers, Daniel Morden, Phil Okwedy and Bethan Mascarenhas.
+Our children enjoy whetting their storytelling tools and developing their ‘Positive Habits of Mind’.

 Our school was inspected by Estyn in October 2017.
 We were awarded the following judgements: